aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 How much deeper would the ocean be without sponges?
+> 🥠 He who throws dirt is losing ground.

-Last update: Thu Mar  5 05:38:56 2026
+Last update: Fri Mar  6 05:37:28 2026

 ### Let's play! 🎮